Skip to product information

 About the Speyside Distillery

-Whisky lovers aren’t the only ones to fall in with this distillery though.
+Whisky lovers aren’t the only ones to fall in love with this distillery though.
 The distillery was featured in the popular BBC series Monarch of the Glen as the ‘Laggonmore Distillery’.